Coiot/cbr-main/src/albums/s3/episode29.md

     - scene_number: 61
       scene_title: ""
       slide_url: https://cdn.civbattleroyale.tv/cbrx-season3-episode29-scene61.jpg
       narration: "<p>Oh Mori… Why do I have to narrate the part where the Japanese Civ dies.
-It’s a conspiracy, I say!*Ahem*Amore Mori!
+It’s a conspiracy, I say!</p><p>*Ahem*Amore Mori!
 You could’ve been one of the best, but you went right for your rivals land before settling your own, losing North Koreas current capital early on, before slowing settling out your name, somehow missing Kaifeng to the Great Ming which heavily disrupted your wartime supply lines.
 Cornered and with no land to expand to other than the rapidly contested ocean, they found themselves unable to expand and succeed where their forefathers failed.
-Mori could not into mainland, and they paid the ultimate price; losing to the Mohave as our 40th place competitor.F.</p>"
+Mori could not into mainland, and they paid the ultimate price; losing to the Mohave as our 40th place competitor.</p><p>F.</p>"
     - scene_number: 62
       scene_title: ""
       slide_url: https://cdn.civbattleroyale.tv/cbrx-season3-episode29-scene62.jpg